The best classroom management strategies.

 When dealing with disruptive behaviour in the classroom it can be easy to focus on students exhibiting negative actions.
 However, adopting a positive mindset and highlighting students behaving obediently can be an effective way to encourage others to conform.

 Praising individuals who excel and celebrating hard work, especially among those with lower academic abilities, can also stimulate your students to become more diligent in their studies.
 By rewarding those who put extra effort into their work, you can create a positive working model whereby students are motivated to try their best in all class activities.

 For example, instead of “Stop rocking on your chair Jim!” say “Thank you Jim for sitting nicely on your chair”.
-Favourable rewards may include: free time (or ‘Golden time”), stationary items, sticker charts (for younger students) or food items.
+Favourable rewards may include free time (or ‘Golden time”), stationery items, sticker charts (for younger students) or food items.

 Although being personable with your students is important, it is also vital to have distinct rules and boundaries.
 Disruptive behaviours need to be managed because every student should be given an equal opportunity to learn.

-It is also important to follow through on the disciplinary statements you assert, because this reinforces your authority and discourages misbehavior.
+It is also important to follow through on the disciplinary statements you assert because this reinforces your authority and discourages misbehaviour.
 Through being consistent you highlight that negative actions will cause undesirable consequences, which enables you to manage students’ behaviour effectively.
 (Click here to discover a range of useful teaching strategies).